vuestorefront/vue-storefront/docs/guide/vuex/product-store.md

 }
 ```

-Please note, that we're using the Magento like EAV attributes structure - so the values here are an attribute value indexes not the values itself.
-Please take a look at [Data formats](../data/elasticsearch.md) for a reference
+Please note, we're using the Magento-like EAV attributes structure so the values here are attribute value indexes, not the values itself.
+Please take a look at [Data formats](../data/elasticsearch.md) for a reference.

-- `parent` - if the current product is a `type_id="single"` then in this variable the parent, `configurable` product is stored.
+- `parent` - If the current product is a `type_id="single"`, then in this variable the parent, `configurable` product is stored.
 This data is populated only on `Product.vue` by [checkConfigurableParent](https://github.com/DivanteLtd/vue-storefront/blob/bd559f1baad7cd392bc5bae7b935a60484e2e6e5/src/store/modules/product.js#L323)
-- `list` - this is an Array of products loaded by [list](https://github.com/DivanteLtd/vue-storefront/blob/bd559f1baad7cd392bc5bae7b935a60484e2e6e5/src/store/modules/product.js#L395)
+- `list` - This is an array of products loaded by [list](https://github.com/DivanteLtd/vue-storefront/blob/bd559f1baad7cd392bc5bae7b935a60484e2e6e5/src/store/modules/product.js#L395)
-- `original` - used only for `configurable` products; this is the base product with no variant selected
+- `original` - Used only for `configurable` products, this is the base product with no selected variant.
-- `related` - this is dictionary of related products; set outside this store (for [example here](https://github.com/DivanteLtd/vue-storefront/blob/master/src/themes/default/components/core/blocks/Product/Related.vue)) by calling and [related action](https://github.com/DivanteLtd/vue-storefront/blob/bd559f1baad7cd392bc5bae7b935a60484e2e6e5/src/store/modules/product.js#L528)
+- `related` - This is dictionary of related products; set outside this store (for [example here](https://github.com/DivanteLtd/vue-storefront/blob/master/src/themes/default/components/core/blocks/Product/Related.vue)) by calling and [related action](https://github.com/DivanteLtd/vue-storefront/blob/bd559f1baad7cd392bc5bae7b935a60484e2e6e5/src/store/modules/product.js#L528)

 ## Events

 The following events are published from `product` store:

-- `EventBus.$emit('product-after-priceupdate', product)` - from [syncProductPrice](https://github.com/DivanteLtd/vue-storefront/blob/bd559f1baad7cd392bc5bae7b935a60484e2e6e5/src/store/modules/product.js#L33) after product price is synced with Magento;
+- `EventBus.$emit('product-after-priceupdate', product)` - from [syncProductPrice](https://github.com/DivanteLtd/vue-storefront/blob/bd559f1baad7cd392bc5bae7b935a60484e2e6e5/src/store/modules/product.js#L33) after product price is synced with Magento.
 - `EventBus.$emit('product-after-configure', { product: product, configuration: configuration, selectedVariant: selectedVariant })` from `configureProductAsync` (called by `product/configure` action after `product/single`).
-This event provides the information about selected product variant on the product page
+This event provides the information about selected product variant on the product page.
-- `EventBus.$emit('product-after-list', { query: query, start: start, size: size, sort: sort, entityType: entityType, result: resp })` - this event emits the current product list as it's returned by `product/list` providing the current filters etc. You can mark specific product list identifier by setting `meta` property; it's important because on single page this event can be executed multiple time for each individual block of products
+- `EventBus.$emit('product-after-list', { query: query, start: start, size: size, sort: sort, entityType: entityType, result: resp })` - this event emits the current product list as it's returned by `product/list`providing the current filters, etc. You can mark the specific product list identifier by setting the `meta` property; it's important because on a single page, this event can be executed multiple time for each individual block of products.
-- `EventBus.$emit('product-after-single', { key: key, options: options, product: cachedProduct })` - after single product has been loaded (invoked by `product/single` action)
+- `EventBus.$emit('product-after-single', { key: key, options: options, product: cachedProduct })` - After single product has been loaded (invoked by `product/single` action).
-- `EventBus.$emit('product-after-related', { key: key, items: items })` - invoked whenever the related products block is set for the current product; the key is the name of the related block and items are related products
+- `EventBus.$emit('product-after-related', { key: key, items: items })` - Invoked whenever the related products block is set for the current product; the key is the name of the related block and items are related products.
-- `EventBus.$emit('product-after-original', { original: product })` - invoked by `product/single` whenever product has been loaded
+- `EventBus.$emit('product-after-original', { original: product })` - Invoked by `product/single` whenever product has been loaded.
-- `EventBus.$emit('product-after-parent', { parent: product })` - invoked externally by `product/checkConfigurableParent` provides the current single product configurable parent
+- `EventBus.$emit('product-after-parent', { parent: product })` - Invoked externally by `product/checkConfigurableParent` provides the current single product configurable parent.
-- `EventBus.$emit('product-after-reset', { })` - after product has been reseted (for example in the process of moving from one product page to another)
+- `EventBus.$emit('product-after-reset', { })` - After product has been reseted (for example in the process of moving from one product page to another).

 ## Actions